ooni/spec/backends/th-007-nwcth.md

 Otherwise, the test helper merges the endpoints provided by the client inside the `tcp_connect` field with endpoints derived from the domain name resolution step.
-We extract the port to construct new endpoints from the `http_request` `URL""`: if there is an explicit port, we use it, otherwise we use the default port for the protocol scheme (`80` for `http` and `443` for `https`).
+We extract the port to construct new endpoints from the `http_request` `"URL"`: if there is an explicit port, we use it, otherwise we use the default port for the protocol scheme (`80` for `http` and `443` for `https`).

 At this stage, the test helper has constructed an `URLMeasurement{}` message